-Women Talk About the Moments They Felt Most Powerful
+Women Talk About the First Time They Felt Powerful

-For some it was succeeding at work, for others it was successfully threatening a sibling's bully.
+For some it was succeeding at work, for others it was successfully threatening a bully with a knife.

-Last week, Hillary Clinton was chosen as the presidential nominee for the Democratic Party.
-Now, no matter what you think of that pantsuited warrior, one thing is certain: A woman being appointed the presidential nominee for one of the two major American political parties is a historic event.
+Last week, American woman Hillary Clinton was chosen as the presidential nominee for the Democratic Party.
+Now, whatever you think of that pantsuited shrew/warrior princess, one thing is certain: A woman being appointed the presidential nominee for one of the two major American parties is an historic event.

-If she becomes president, Clinton will get her own chapter in the history books—and those history books are a total sausage fest, so that would be great news.
-More important, she'll leave a lasting impression on women and girls around the world that they could some day hold that kind of power too.
-Girls in particular could use that kind of confidence boost: A recent study in the UK found that young girls grow less confident as they grow older.
+If she becomes president, Clinton will get her own chapter in the history books – and those history books are a total sausage fest, so that would be great news.
+More importantly, she'll leave a lasting impression on women and girls around the world that they could some day hold that kind of power too.
+Girls in particular could use that kind of confidence boost: A recent British study found that young girls grow less confident as they grow older.

-So in order to combat this depressing reality, our VICE offices around the world asked women between the ages of 16 and 55 about the moment in their lives they felt most powerful.
+But that one moment when you realise you hold the power to change your life doesn't have to come in the form of a pantsuit.
+Our VICE offices around the world asked women between the ages of 16 and 55 about the moment in their lives they felt powerful for the first time.

 TANIA, 16, SPAIN

 I grew up in the Andalusian town of Xerez.
-I had to grow up quickly, because it was rough: fights, drugs, violence, and police raids are pretty common—in my family too.
-When I was about ten, I had to start taking care of my sister, who's a year younger than me.
-I had to clean the house, cook, and look after her, which kept me from doing schoolwork.
-When I was 12, a girl from our neighborhood who's a bit older than the both of us bullied my sister.
+I had to grow up quickly, because it was rough: fights, drugs, violence and police raids are pretty common – in my family too.
+When I was about 10, I had to start taking care of my sister, who's a year younger than me.
+I had to clean the house, cook and look after her, which kept me from doing schoolwork.
+When I was 12, a girl from our neighbourhood who's a bit older than the both of us bullied my sister.
 One day I was so tired of seeing my sister terrified, I took the knife I kept under my pillow and went out to look for her.
 When I found her, she started yelling at me.
 I pulled out the knife and put it at her throat, with a coldness that I now find terrifying.
 She started to cry and begged me to let her go, which I did.
-She tried to punch me, but when I got the knife out again, she ran away.
+She tried to punch me, but when I got the knife out again she ran away.

 I have never felt as powerful as when I was intimidating that bully.
-Looking back, I'm not proud of it—I just want to focus on making my life better now.
+Looking back, I'm not proud of it – I just want to focus on making my life better now.
 But four years ago, that was my reality.
-It was the first time I realized that I have the power to change my life for the better.
+It was the first time I realised that Ihave the power to change my life for the better.

 KATHRIN, 22, AUSTRIA

-I grew up in the countryside, and I had always been very insecure.
+I grew up in the countryside and I had always been very insecure.
 At school, I felt like a constant target.
-When I turned 16, my family moved to the city, so I had to change schools.
+When I turned 16, my family moved to the city and so I had to change schools.
 In my new school, I ended up in a class of 29 girls and one boy.
 I met and befriended such a wide variety of girls, each with such different skills and talents.
-People outside of our school always joked that we were all being trained to be housewives, but nothing was further from the truth.
-We had girls who were math geniuses and girls who were terrible at math.
+People outside of our school always joked that we were all being trained to be housewives but nothing was further from the truth.
+We had girls who were maths geniuses, and girls who were terrible at maths.
 We had girls who were amazing at sports or languages, and girls who couldn't be bothered with it.
-Because we were all girls, none of us felt obliged to fit a certain kind of mold—none of us thought we had to be any kind of way to be a proper girl.
+Because we were all girls, none of us felt obliged to fit a certain kind of mould, none of us thought we had to be any kind of way to be a proper girl.

 I surprised myself so many times with what I was capable of during those years, and I stopped worrying about whether I was good enough, or what I looked like.
 At my school, you just had to try everything to figure out who you were for yourself.
 That was a very powerful feeling, and the fact that I found my own voice by being around those girls still helps me every day.